mah0001/metadata-editor-docs-v2/tech_installation.md

 # Installation

+## Installation requirements

+The Metadata Editor requires PHP with a MySQL or MariaDB database.
+For data import/export, Python 3 is required.

+### Web server

+- Apache 2.4 or later
+- IIS 6/7.x or later
+- NGINX

+### PHP (8.1 or later)

+Required PHP extensions:
+- xsl
+- xml
+- mbstring
+- mysqli

+### Supported databases

+- MySQL 8.x or MariaDb

+### Python (3.12)
+A Python/FastApi backend REST API service for data import/export, summary statistics for Stata, SPSS and CSV files.

 ## Download application source code

 The editor installation requires the following:
 - Metadata Editor (PHP application with MySQL database)
 - Python backend API

 Follow the steps to download and install editor frontend and backend app.
 The resulting folder structure will look like this: